askiiart/turtle_match/README.md

 ---

 Info for users:
-- This is my final project (option 1) for ITSE-1479.
+- This is my final project (option 1) for ITSE-1479 (Intro to Scripting Languages)
 - It is a memory game with a graphical interface.
 - You can click on a card to flip it.
 Match 2 cards correctly and the cards will stay flipped.
 Match all cards to win.
 - Scoring: